AliRezaYaghoubi1998/future_weather_generation/README.md

   daily_summary_MM-DD.pkl
 ```

 These files contain station metadata and daily statistics used for station selection and historical matching.
 They must be generated from the historical daily climate data prior to running the pipeline.
-These files are pre-generated daily summary datasets required by the FTMY pipeline.
+These files are pre-generated daily summary datasets required by the FSY pipeline.
-They are generated once from raw historical meteorological data using a separate preprocessing script (preprocessing_historical_data.py) and are not created during FTMY execution.
-Users must generate these files in advance and set the environment variable FTMY_DAILY_SUMMARIES_PATH to the directory containing daily_summary_MM-DD.pkl files.
+They are generated once from raw historical meteorological data using a separate preprocessing script (preprocessing_historical_data.py) and are not created during FSY execution.
+Users must generate these files in advance and set the environment variable FSY_DAILY_SUMMARIES_PATH to the directory containing daily_summary_MM-DD.pkl files.

 ## Environment Setup